 Outsourcing offshore?
 How to pick the perfect partner (and get customers on board)

-UNSW Business School researchers test a new 'service offshoring fit' model that shows what brands should look for to find an ideal offshore partner and how to communicate the benefits of outsourcing to customers
+A new 'service offshoring fit' model shows what brands should look for in an offshore partner and how to communicate the benefits of outsourcing to customers

 For many years Australian companies have been reaping the benefits of outsourcing services.
-Today, more than 30,000 Australian companies have offshore partners in countries like the Philippines, and around 70 per cent of leading businesses in Australia outsource IT support teams for their technology needs.
+Today, more than 30,000 Australian companies have offshore partners in countries such as the Philippines, and around 70 per cent of leading Australian businesses outsource IT support teams for their technology needs.
 One of the benefits of outsourcing in low-cost countries like the Philippines is low production and labour costs.
-But from the perspective of the Australian customer, outsourcing isn’t always beneficial, especially when language and colloquial barriers sometimes get in the way of good customer service.
+But from the Australian customer's perspective, outsourcing isn’t always beneficial, especially when language and colloquialisms can get in the way of good customer service.
 Sometimes, offshore workers read from scripts rather than engaging in real conversations with customers, for example.
 Other cons of outsourcing to offshore partners include issues with quality, company culture, customers’ data privacy and security.
 But does this mean that outsourcing offshore deserves its bad reputation?

-It’s no secret that large telecommunication companies depend on offshore partners for outsourcing their technology and 24/7 customer service needs, or that they face significant challenges and several adverse outcomes for customers as a result.
-One telco, in particular, Telstra has faced heavy public scrutiny for axing hundreds of Australian jobs and replacing them with jobs overseas.
-Telstra’s chief executive Andy Penn explained in 2019 that the company had to ramp up its recruitment of software engineers from overseas instead due to the lack of talent available in Australia.
+It’s no secret that large telecommunications companies depend on offshore partners to outsource their technology and 24/7 customer service needs, and that they face significant challenges and adverse outcomes for customers as a result.
+One telco, in particular, Telstra, has faced heavy public scrutiny for axing hundreds of Australian jobs and replacing them with jobs overseas.
+Telstra’s chief executive, Andy Penn, explained in 2019 that the company had to ramp up its recruitment of software engineers from overseas instead due to the lack of talent available in Australia.
 But just last year, Telstra was forced to change course following the arrival of COVID-19, as many offshore call centre providers reduced capacity or closed altogether.
 More recently, Telstra announced a new plan to route all inbound voice calls through Australian call centres sometime in 2022.

 South East Asian woman answers calls in call centre 24_7 customer service offshore.jpeg